walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 Only process initiators, administrators and users with `WRITER` access level to the process' project can restore checkpoints with the API or the user console.

+On restoring a checkpoint its name can be accessed using `eventName` variable.

 **Note:** files created during the process' execution are not saved during the checkpoint creation.